Modelling of Processes

 In the course, students will get acquainted with basic types of mathematic models used for design, analysis and optimization of process systems and equipment.

-• Model of process equipment describing a batch process
+• Model of process equipment describing a transient process

 • Model for the optimization of a process or equipment